Pet Grooming • Mobile Nail Trims

 Hi, I'm Renee!

 My name is Renee and I have been lucky enough to make animals my whole life!
-I absolutely love grooming dogs!
+I absolutely love anything dog related!
 My husband (and business partner) is in the Navy and together we have two kids.
 On the weekends we show our dogs in various competitions.
+All 8 of our dogs are completely owner trained and handled.
 We are proud to say we own dogs that are in the Hall of Fame, are National Champions and are just champions of our hearts.
 I am an AKC and NADD Judge.
 We have trained dogs to the highest levels of Agility, Dock Diving and conformation.
-We also dabble in hunt tests, frisbee, barn hunt, fast cat and a few other sports!
-We are also hobby breeders of Flat Coated Retrievers and American Hairless Terriers.
+We also dabble in Competitive Obedience, Rally Obedience, hunt tests, frisbee, barn hunt, fast cat and a few other sports!
+We are hobby breeders of Flat Coated Retrievers and American Hairless Terriers.
+Besides the American Hairless Terriers & Flat Coats I've also owned/trained Belgian Malinois, German Shepherds, Pit Bulls, Papillions, Golden Retrievers, Chesapeake Bay Retrievers, Labrador Retrievers, Australian Kelpies & Border Collies.
+I have also worked countless other breeds including guardian, rare and primative breeds and am aware of each breed's unique needs in training and grooming.
 I am a certified Master Groomer in canine dermatology and in the sporting group.
 I have handled and trained both large and small dogs and treat each dog as an individual with their best interest always at heart.
+I attend both in person & virtual conferences to continue my education in both Dog Training & Pet Grooming.
+I am a member of the APDT (American Pet Dog Trainers) Association and am currently working on my CCPDT (Certification Council for Professional Dog Trainers) certification!
+I have taught various dog training classes from basic pet obedience to high level competition.
+I follow the LIMA (Least Invasive, Minimally Aversive) training philosophy and am a big supporter of science based training.
+I have experience in training different breeds and learning styles.
+I have learned to read canine body language and make sure all pets under my care have a good experience with the least amount of stress possible.

 Interview With Your Groomer